1. Bench seats

 Repurpose an old cupboard or pick something up from a vintage shop to dedicate to your shoes.

-Here’s another simple little cupboard that has been perfectly reborn exclusively for shoes.
+Here’s another simple little cupboard that has been perfectly reborn just for shoes.

 Or you might go for something industrial-style…